n., plural: plasma membranes

 Endocytosis occurs when a cell ingests comparatively greater substances than single ions or molecules that move through pores.
 A cell may take in large amounts of molecules or even entire bacteria from the extracellular fluid by endocytosis.
 Exocytosis is when these substances are released by the cell.
 In all these processes which occur in the cell, a significant role plays by the cell membrane.
 The structure of the membrane itself varies such that the molecules may enter or leave the cell.

 The facilitation of communication and signaling between cells is another essential characteristic of the membrane.
 This is achieved by the use of different proteins and carbohydrates in the membrane.
-Proteins mostly on cell “mark” the cell so that it can be detected by other cells.
+Proteins “mark” the cell so that it can be detected by other cells.
 The membrane has also receptors that allow it to perform certain tasks as molecules, such as hormones bind to these receptors.

 The function of the cell membrane in an animal cell is to regulate what moves in and out of the cell.
 The transport of substances through the membrane may either take place without the use of cell energy or cause the cell to consume energy while transporting it.
 As a result, the cell membrane is used as a specific channel that allows only a few substances to enter and leave the cell.